Golden Gate to Ancient Rus'. VI

 Slide 21 Book Sound

-Books were written by hand, capital letters were drawn with paints, pictures were drawn in the margins.
-Scripture was considered a great thing.
+Books were written by hand, capital letters were written in paint, and pictures were drawn in the margins.
+Writing was considered a great thing.

-Each letter was carefully written out with a strict rule of the Charter.
+Each letter was carefully written out according to a strict rule of the Charter.

-Drawings are miniatures.
-When all the pages of the book were rewritten, they were put together in a binder.
-Well-dried and processed boards served as its main.
-The boards were covered with leather and metal corners were attached, which decorated and protected the skin.
-One book took more than a year.
+Miniature drawings.
+When all the pages of the book were copied, they were bound together.
+Well-dried and processed boards served as its main material.
+The boards were covered with leather and metal corners were attached, which decorated and protected the leather.
+It took more than years to write one book.

 Were there many books at that time?